Fulbright Scholar Award (University of Technology Sydney)

 As conditions allow, Fulbright Scholars in the East Asia and Pacific (EAP) region may have the opportunity to apply for funds to support short-term (3-14 days) travel to other countries in the EAP region for activities such as lectures, workshops, graduate or faculty seminars, master classes or recitals, curricular advising, or panel presentations.
 EAP Regional Travel Program funding covers transportation only.
 Regional Travel Program activities/host sites should not be included in the initial Fulbright application.
 Scholars may start the process of seeking out invitations for short-term activities in other EAP countries once notified that they have been selected for a Fulbright grant but will only be able to apply for travel program funds, conditions permitting, once they have actively started their Fulbright grant in their host country.
 Scholars on Flex grants are not eligible for the regional travel grant.

-Following the peer review process, short-listed applicants will be invited to a video interview with a Fulbright Selection Committee in Australia.
+Following the review process, short-listed applicants will be invited to a virtual interview with a Fulbright Selection Committee in Australia.

-Round-trip, economy class airfare directly to and from the scholar's home city and the city of the host institution capped at AUD$4000
+Round-trip, economy class airfare directly to and from the scholar's home city and the city of the host institution capped at AUD$3,500 (approximately USD$2,300).

-Scholars accompanied by eligible dependents for at least 80% of program duration may receive one, one-time dependent allowance of AUD$3,200 (approximately USD$2,295) for one dependent or AUD$5,000 (approximately USD$3,587) for two or more dependents
+Scholars accompanied by eligible dependents for at least 80% of program duration may receive a one-time dependent allowance of AUD$3,200 (approximately USD$2,100) for one dependent or AUD$5,000 (approximately USD$3,300) for two or more dependents.

 Dependents must accompany the grantee for at least 80% of the period abroad and a minimum of one semester in order to qualify for additional dependent benefits.
 Dependent benefits are not provided to Flex grantees.